syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 ## Interaction on thumb

 DiagramThumb is used to allow interaction with Diagram elements.
-We have provided virtual method to customize the thumb interation.
+We have provided virtual method to customize the thumb interaction.
 This method will be invoked if any diagram thumb is involved in interaction.

 We have provided `ThumbInteractionTool` virtual method in SfDiagram.
 Argument of this method is type of `InteractionToolArgs`.